geniegeist/swifty-micrograd/README.md

 ### 3 layer network

-A simple 3 layer network can be explored in the Swift playground `MLP`.
+A simple 3 layer network can be explored in the Swift playground `MLP.playground`.
 ```
 let mlp = MLP(dim_in: 2, dim_outs: [16, 16, 1], activation: .relu)
 ```